Banner - About Welchol

 - Welchol is the only FDA-approved therapy for lowering LDL-C and A1C with one active ingredient in adults with primary hyperlipidemia and T2DM1

-- Prescribed by physicians to reduce LDL-C for over 10 years with nearly 14 million prescriptions written
+- Prescribed by physicians to reduce LDL-C for over 15 years with over 22 million prescriptions written

 - In T2DM clinical trials, not associated with weight gain

 - Welchol works in combination with the standards of care, statins and metformin, to reduce LDL-C and A1C

 - Welchol does not require a dosage adjustment in patients with hepatic impairment or mild or moderate renal impairment (Welchol has not been studied in patients with severe renal impairment)

 - In T2DM clinical trials, incidence of hypoglycemia was comparable between Welchol and placebo